 If you have decided to get an injectable treatment, the most important selection you will make in the treatment process is that of your injector.
 With a rise in beauty salons offering aesthetic injectable treatments, we want to ensure that you know exactly what to look for in a clinic & aesthetic injector.

-Here’s some good ways to spot a trustworthy injector:
+Here are some good ways to spot a trustworthy injector:

 You can actually search for this online by their last name to see if they are medically qualified.
 This is really important as although, when done properly, cosmetic injections are very safe, if something were to go wrong, medical professionals have the appropriate training to deal with any eventuality, whereas beauty therapists do not.